yosssi/goat/README.md

 ## Abstract

-Goat is a file watcher made by Golang.
+Goat is a file watcher written in Golang.
 Goat watches files which have specific extensions and executes specific commands when one of these files is created, updated or removed.

 ## Use cases